-According to data requisitioned by Synthetic Biologics, ribaxamase's significant target market is represented by the 117 million average days ribaxamase could be administered with target IV beta-lactam antibiotics to the 16.7 million hospitalized patients each year, which at a price point of \$100 per day indicates a potential market size of approximately \$12.0 billion.
-This estimate is based upon data requisitioned by Synthetic Biologics and derived from the following report: Arlington Medical Resources (AMR), a Decision Resources Group Company, 2014 Audits of Acute Care Hospital Antibiotic Utilization.
+According to IMS Health Incorporated, each year 24 million unique patients are administered some form of IV antibiotic in the U.S. which may contribute to the onset of CDI\.
+Additional data that we requisitioned suggests SYN-004's (ribaxamase's) significant target market is represented by the 117 million average days SYN-004 (ribaxamase) could be administered with target IV beta-lactam antibiotics to the 16.7 million hospitalized patients each year, which at a price point of \$100 per day indicates a potential market size of approximately \$12.0 billion.
+This estimate is based upon data that we requisitioned and derived from the following report: Arlington Medical Resources (AMR), a Decision Resources Group Company, 2014 Audits of Acute Care Hospital Antibiotic Utilization.
 Currently there are no approved treatments designed to protect the gut microbiome from the damaging effects of IV antibiotics.
-The worldwide market for ribaxamase could represent a multi-billion dollar opportunity for us.
+We believe SYN-004's ability to degrade certain beta-lactam antibiotics will be consistent with, or more effective than results previously demonstrated by PIA, SYN-004's predecessor, in Phase 1 and Phase 2 studies conducted by IPSAT.
+In previously reported clinical studies, SYN-004 (ribaxamase) demonstrated greater efficacy in degrading certain cephalosporins (ceftriaxone) compared to its predecessor, PIA.
+The worldwide market for SYN-004 (ribaxamase) could represent a multi-billion dollar opportunity for us.